 Coelho’s latest novel, Adultery, is a parable where plot — and to some extent character — take second place to the moral of the tale.
-It’s the story of a bored and slightly depressed journalist, Linda, with a perfect husband and children who lives a privileged life in Switzerland yet is bored and dissatisfied so that when she comes across a former boyfriend she is easily tempted and embarks on an affair.
+It’s the story of a bored and slightly depressed journalist, Linda, with a perfect husband and children who lives a privileged life in Switzerland yet is bored and dissatisfied.
+The plot begins is based around what happens when Linda comes across a former boyfriend and embarks on an affair.

 Adultery by Paulo Coelho is published by Random House.
 [Disclosure: An Advance Reader’s Copy (ARC) was made available via Netgalley for the purpose of this review.]